djmattyg007/pictorials/README.txt

 against hotlinking of images by allowing you to store your files outside of the web root.

+This project aims to work only in the latest versions of Firefox, Pale Moon and Chrome.
+It may work in IE10-11, and probably works in Edge, but I don't particularly care about it or Safari.

 While this project is fully functional, it is not yet feature complete.
 Things are subject to change.